+'''

 typedef struct {

 int firstPos;

 int length;

-char \ptr;
+char ptr;

 unsigned long format;

-} XawTextBlock, \XawTextBlockPtr;
+} XawTextBlock, XawTextBlockPtr;

+'''

-firstPosThe first position, or index, to use within the ptr field.
-The value is commonly zero.lengthThe number of characters to be used from the ptr field.
-The number of characters ptr Contains the string to be referenced by the Text widget.
+firstPos The first position, or index, to use within the ptr field.
+The value is commonly length The number of characters to be used from the ptr field.
+The number of characters used is commonly the number of characters in ptr, and must not be greater than the length of the string in ptr.

+ptr Contains the string to be referenced by the Text widget.

-format This flag indicates whether the data pointed to by ptr is char or wchar\t.
-When the associated widget has international set to false this field must be XawFmt8Bit.
-When the associated widget has international set to true this field must be either XawFmt8Bit or XawFmtWide.
+format This flag indicates whether the data pointed to by ptr is char or wchar_t.
+When the associated widget has international set to false this field must be must be either XawFmt8Bit or XawFmtWide.

+XawFmt8Bit.
+When the associated widget has international set to true this field